comius/dedekindreals/doc/05-DD-Floats.md

 ## Exceptions instead of NaNs

-Instead of having a NaN value, an exception shall be thrown for the library.
+Instead of having a NaN value, an exception shall be thrown.
 This decision is done, because it doesn't have any meaning to have intervals with NaN endpoints.
 In such cases we want this to be \top or \bottom interval.

 # Floats